 Victims may obtain information about available resources and options by calling the Lighthouse on campus at 660-543-8084 or going to the Lighthouse office in Richards Hall, 415 S. Holden Street.
 Advocates are available to meet with victims to explain their options in reporting, identifying appropriate resources, and assisting the victim throughout the process.
 Victims may access services after hours by contacting the 24 hour crisis line at the Metropolitan Organization to Counter Sexual Assault (MOCSA) at 816-531-0233.

-Victims may choose to contact the appropriate police agency, the student affairs office, or if the crime occurred in the university housing system, university housing staff.
+Victims may choose to contact the appropriate police agency, Student Experience & Engagement, or if the crime occurred in the university housing system, university housing staff.
 It is important to preserve evidence in the event criminal charges are pursued.
 If a victim chooses to pursue on-campus disciplinary procedures, this may be done regardless of what the victim may wish to do about criminal charges.
 During a campus disciplinary proceeding, the accuser and the accused are entitled to the same opportunities to have others present.
 Additionally, both the accuser and the accused shall be informed of the outcome of any campus disciplinary proceeding alleging a sexual assault.

 Sanctions imposed for rape or other sex offenses following an on-campus disciplinary proceeding may range from counseling to expulsion and are explained in the Calendar/Handbook under Description of Disciplinary Actions and Disciplinary Process and Procedural Rights.